Backup And Disaster Recovery

 Recovery time objective (RTO) and recovery point objective (RPO) are two measurements of time within a company’s cybersecurity incident response.
 Both help determine how prepared an organization is to identify, respond to, and recover from a security event.
 They also help measure downtime and its impact on business operations.

-For example, if an organization with an RPO of 10 minutes experiences a breach 5 minutes after the last backup, 5 minutes of data new or updated data collection will be lost.
+For example, if an organization with an RPO of 10 minutes experiences a breach 5 minutes after the last backup, 5 minutes of data will be lost meaning this hypothetical organization has an RPO of 5 minutes.

-RTO is a number determined by an organization as the maximum amount of downtime that an organization is able to withstand after an incident.
-Downtime can cost businesses thousands or millions of dollars, so it’s important to reduce the amount of downtime (RTO) as much as possible.
+RTO is a number determined by an organization as the maximum amount of downtime it’s able to withstand after a cyber incident occurs.
+Downtime can cost businesses thousands or millions of dollars, so it’s important to set a realistic RTO that gives your organization a chance to recover without suffering significant losses.

-Essentially, an RPO represents how frequently you backup data, and an RTO represents how long until you must recover after an incident.
-Ideally, both numbers are small, meaning you backup data as often as possible and are back up and running very quickly and without major losses.
+Essentially, an RPO represents how frequently data gets backed up, and an RTO represents how long an organization has until they must recover after an incident.
+Ideally, both numbers are small, meaning you backup data as often as possible and that you're able to restore operations without suffering major losses.

 In cybersecurity, RPO and RTO’s roles lie mostly in recovering and preparing for disaster.
 When attacking, cybercriminals will attempt to limit your access to important data either by stealing it outright or locking you out of your systems.

 A disaster recovery plan (which contains your desired RPO and RTO) is how you limit that damage once you’ve quelled the threat.
-RTO and RPO are not cybersecurity controls themselves but are used to measure the effectiveness of the recovery side of your security strategy.
+RTO and RPO are not cybersecurity controls themselves but are used to measure the efficacy of your security strategy.

 The recovery point objective is the amount of time that can elapse before critical data must be recovered to resume normal operations.
-In terms of cybersecurity, RPO protects your team’s ability to resume business and mitigates the risks of having to go too long without the data that keeps your business running smoothly.
+In terms of cybersecurity, RPO protects your team’s ability to resume business and mitigates the risks of losing the most important data that keeps your business running smoothly.
 It works by defining the necessary interval that data is backed up so that, when you lose access to data, there’s a backup dataset waiting.

-It’s necessary to identify your business’ ideal RPO as part of a cybersecurity program because it gives your recovery team the information it needs to build a strategy that fits your needs.
+It’s necessary to identify your business’ ideal recovery point objective as part of a cybersecurity posture because it gives your recovery team the information it needs to build a strategy that fits your organization’s specific needs.

-Identifying your RTO is a necessary part of a cybersecurity strategy because, again, it helps your security team build a strategy that ensures the critical aspects of your business technology are operational again when needed.
+Identifying your RTO is a necessary part of a cybersecurity strategy because, again, it helps your security team build a strategy that ensures the critical aspects of your business technology are operational within a reasonable timeline.

 Within a disaster recovery strategy, RPO and RTO help determine how long your organization will experience downtime after an incident and how much data could be lost.
 Part of establishing an effective recovery plan is determining the ideal RPO and RTO for your organization.